mattray/managed_chef_server-cookbook/README.md

 # managed-chef-server

 Deploys and configures the Chef server in a relatively stateless model.
+The included [policyfiles](policyfiles) provide examples of deployment options and the required attributes.

 # Recipes